ai-cfia/nachet-backend/docs/Nachet_inference_documentation.md

 ```

 ### Models
-A model is a AI model who's part of a pipeline.
-A model accept images as input
+A model is an AI model who is a part of a pipeline.
+A model accepts images as input
-and return json as output.
-Generally json contains coordinate of object in the
+and returns JSON as output.
+Generally, this JSON contains the coordinates of objects in the
-source image, that he may prompt out to feed the next step of the model.
+source image, that the model may pass along to feed the next step of the pipeline.

 ### Model from Frontend
-On the frontend interface, a pipeline will be call a model, since the user will
+On the frontend interface, a pipeline will be called a model, because the user will
 not be aware of the difference.
-From the user perspective, he sent data to a
+From the user'S perspective, they sent data to a
 model and receive the result.

 *Suggestion: we could call the pipeline a method, if we don't want to mix term.*